yyu130/SeniorCharge/README.md

 * **Jinyun Liu** - *UI/UX Designer / Analyst / Lead Graphics/Content*
 * **Rina Reinoso** - *Project Manager / Data Governance*
 * **Yinlong Yu** - *Lead Software Developer*

+## Code of Conduct

+Since we use the Laravel web framework for Sr.Charge website, we need to review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct) to make sure no violations happened.
+- Participants will be tolerant of opposing views.
+- Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.
+- When interpreting the words and actions of others, participants should always assume good intentions.
+- Behavior that can be reasonably considered harassment will not be tolerated.

 ## License